 While adjusting the seat’s height, you should place your knees just above your hips.
 It’s bad for leg circulation if the back of your knees touches the seat bottom.
 Your knees should be two fingers away from the seat.

 Set The Back Of Your Car Seat

 It is imperative that you adjust your posture as well, as posture is the basis of all back problems.
 The seats are typically reclined prior to driving, and many people are unaware of the consequences of long-term driving.

 To make the seat supportive of your back, place your shoulders directly above your hips and seat so that your body is centered.
 Make sure that the seatback is adjusted to your posture.
-It is important to slide your buttocks back as far as possible against the seat back and in the centre.
+It is important to slide your buttocks back as far as possible against the seat back and in the center.

 Set The Tilt